Frictionless-JS2/website_materials/content/_index.md

 - Chris Martin, email chris at c-mart dot in
 - Devin Bayly, email baylyd at arizona dot edu

-We're building Code Commons with guidance from local colleagues and friends including Devin Bayly, David LeBauer, Jen Nichols, Jeff Oliver, Julian Pistorius, and Mariah Wall.
+We're building Code Commons with guidance from local colleagues and friends including David LeBauer, Jen Nichols, Jeff Oliver, Julian Pistorius, and Mariah Wall.
 You can email me, chris at c-mart dot in.